overkidding/Grim/README.md

 ## Installation notes
 > [!WARNING]
 > Java 17 is now required.
-More infomation [here](https://github.com/GrimAnticheat/Grim/wiki/Updating-to-Java-17).
+More information [here](https://github.com/GrimAnticheat/Grim/wiki/Updating-to-Java-17).
 - Paper, Spigot, and Folia are currently supported.
 - If you use Geyser, place Floodgate on the backend server so grim can exempt bedrock players.
 Grim cannot access the Floodgate API if it is on the proxy.
 - If you use ViaVersion, it should be on the backend server as movement is highly dependent on client version.